 ECHO (Extension for Community Healthcare Outcomes) is an interactive educational and community-building experience that allows healthcare professionals throughout the state of Oregon (especially in rural and frontier regions) to create a case-based learning environment through the convenience of video-conferencing between clinical specialty experts and primary care clinicians.

-Explore current and future ECHO programs and register by going to the Oregon ECHO Network website.
+Explore past ECHO programs and register for upcoming offerings at the Oregon ECHO Network website.